 CMS platforms are strongly trending towards multitenancy, which will become one of their defining characteristics in the near future.
 Content creation typically involves a large number of people working in geographically separate areas, so most CMSs support a collaborative environment.
-These practices mean that multitenancy is particularly advantageous for CMSs.
+These practices mean that multitenancy, or a multi-tenant CMS is particularly advantageous for CMSs.

-Multitenancy is a software architecture that allows a single instance of an application to serve multiple tenants.
+A Multi-tenant CMS is a software architecture that allows a single instance of an application to serve multiple tenants.
 Each tenant is a group of users with a common set of privileges for accessing the software instance.
-A multitenant architecture allows a software application to provide each tenant with a dedicated share of the instance's functionality, including configuration, data, and user management.
+A multi-tenant CMS architecture allows a software application to provide each tenant with a dedicated share of the instance's functionality, including configuration, data, and user management.

-A multitenant application typically requires customization for each tenant for functions such as branding, access control, extensions and workflow.
+A multi-tenant CMS typically requires customization for each tenant for functions such as branding, access control, extensions and workflow.
 Customized branding allows each tenant to specify an application's look and feel to match that tenant's corporate branding.
 Tenants also need to independently customize their access control so they can establish the access privileges and restrictions for each user.
 Extensions to the data model should also be customizable, allowing tenants to manage an application's data according to their particular needs.
-Multitenant applications must also accommodate a wide difference in workflow between tenants.
+A multi-tenant CMS must also accommodate a wide difference in workflow between tenants.

 The benefits of multi-tenant application primarily include improvements to security, upgrades and support.

 Multitenant applications provide security measures to ensure that each tenant’s data remains isolated and invisible to other tenants.
 Each user in a multitenant application should be assigned an individual login, so administrators can associate a specific user with each action performed on the platform.
 Multitenant applications enforce isolation in three distinct ways, including restricting access to the cloud service, restricting access to individual resources and restricting access to data.